 For God has done what the law, weakened by the flesh, could not do.
 By sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh, in order that the righteous requirement of the law might be fulfilled in us, who walk not according to the flesh but according to the Spirit.

-I’m going to indulge in a little scholastic speculation in this post concerning an interesting medieval problem to which the contemporary Marian dogmas currently taught by Rome are supposed to be the solution.
+I’m going to indulge in a little scholastic speculation in this post concerning a medieval problem which the contemporary Marian dogmas currently taught by Rome are supposed to be the solved.
 In articulating the alternative Protestant solutions to the medieval problem, I hope to be able to develop at the same time a distinctive Protestant Mariology and how we should understand the title of the “Mother of the Lord”.

 The Medieval Problem of the “Sinful Flesh” of the Virgin Mary

-We need to understand that there is a reason and purpose behind the Roman Marian dogmas of the Immaculate Conception and the doctrine that the Virgin Mary was sinless.
+We need to understand that the Roman Marian dogmas of the Immaculate Conception and the doctrine that the Virgin Mary was sinless were pronounced against a long and contentious Mariological discussion.
 The dogma of the Immaculate Conception states that the Virgin Mary was conceived without any original sin and remained in that state of sanctifying grace throughout her entire life, thus, she is, for all intents and purposes, completely sinless.
 It would not be necessary to get into the exact technical details of the medieval question which surrounds the “necessity” of the “purity” of the Virgin Mary, which involves very complicated questions of the nature of conception, sexual intercourse, transmission of Original Sin, concupiscence, etc.

 Rather we can reduce the question very simply this way: If Mary’s flesh and bodily nature was sinful and corrupted by original sin, how is it possible for Jesus to be taken from the same “sinful flesh” of Mary and also be sinless?
 To put it in slightly more modern terms, let’s say Mary’s DNA and genetic material has been corrupted by Original Sin (that is, her flesh by nature has been fundamentally corrupted by original sin), how can Jesus take on the DNA and genetic material of Mary in his incarnation without at the same time sharing in the DNA and genetic material’s fallen state and sinful corruption?